The 13-Step Web Content Audit to Boost Visibility in the Search Results

 12. Analyze Conversions

 What conversions are you hoping to achieve on the page?
 Does the layout and the text best support it?
-Are there missed opportunities where an offering might be appropriate, but is not on the page?
-Sometimes it’s as simple as moving key conversion elements around so they are more visible.
+Are there missed opportunities where an offering might be appropriate but is not on the page?
+Sometimes, it’s as simple as moving key conversion elements around so they are more visible.
 Then, make sure your Google Analytics is set up properly in goals to track.

 Also using your Google Analytics account, go to Behavior > Site Content > Exit Pages.
 There, you will find the top-exited pages for the site.
 Even if many of your top-exited pages are the same as the pages with the most pageviews, and even if you’ve run through the entire list already to optimize those pages, there’s still an opportunity to do more.

-The goal is often to get people to spend more time in the site or to further engage with the company even after they leave the site.
-So use the top-exited pages as a place to offer up engagement long after users have exited.
+The goal is often to get people to spend more time on the site or to further engage with the company even after they leave the site.
+So, use the top-exited pages as a place to offer up engagement long after users have exited.
 Have social media profiles?
 Have a newsletter?
 Have an ebook?
 Offer something of value to them on those top-exited pages to keep them thinking about your brand.

 13. Review Your Content Strategy